Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 Let's look at the 4 most common use cases for a **color** image that is either **used as a render target** or **sampled in a fragment shader** (in a different pass).

-* `read-after-read`.
+* `Read-after-read`.
 Both passes sample the image.
 The first pass already did the layout transition, so for the 2nd pass, it's a noop.
-* `write-after-read`.
+* `Write-after-read`.
 The first pass samples the image and the 2nd renders to it.
-If you refer to [my synchronization article](/blog/vulkan-synchronization/), you notice that it's an `execution dependency` (`VkAccessFlagBits2` are optional).
+If you refer to <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="VkAccessFlagBits2, Execution And Memory Dependencies">my synchronization article</CrossPostLink>, you notice that it's an `execution dependency` (`VkAccessFlagBits2` are optional).
 Required values for `VkImageMemoryBarrier2`:
     * previous access scope: `VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT`,
     * next access scope: `VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`,
     * layout change: `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL` -> `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL`,
-* `read-after-write`.
+* `Read-after-write`.
 The first pass renders to the image.
 The second pass samples from it.
 This is a `memory dependency`.
 Required values for `VkImageMemoryBarrier2`:
     * previous access scope: (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`, `VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`),
     * next access scope (for fragment shader): (`VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT`, `VK_ACCESS_2_SHADER_SAMPLED_READ_BIT`),
     * layout change: `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL` -> `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL`,
-* `write-after-write`.
+* `Write-after-write`.
 Both the first and second pass render to the same image.
 This is a `memory dependency`.
 While there is no need to change the image layout, we need to wait for the first write to finish before we override it.
 Required values for `VkImageMemoryBarrier2`:
     * both access scopes: (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`, `VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`),
     * layout change: both are `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL`,

-> If this is overwhelming, you can always use one of the [libraries that simplify synchronization](/blog/vulkan-synchronization/).
+> If this is overwhelming, you can always use one of the <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Q: Can you write a pipeline barrier for me?">libraries that simplify synchronization</CrossPostLink>.
 E.g. [simple_vulkan_synchronization](https://github.com/Tobski/simple_vulkan_synchronization) or [vk-sync-rs](https://github.com/h3r2tic/vk-sync-rs).

 Now we know what image layouts are.
 Yet if we were to create an image right now, we would receive the following validation layer error: